Protecting, Enhancing and Reviving Entanglement

 The reason for this is that after the sudden death and before the entanglement swap time, there is no entanglement on $ab$, but the excitations are not completely transferred to $AB$.
 Then if one performs a measurement on $AB$, and gets a null result, a state with finite entanglement is prepared in $ab$.
 It is even possible to resurrect the entanglement to the maximum value ($C_{1}^{+}=1$), exceeding the initial one, if the measurement is performed at $t=\frac{1}{g}\arccos\left(\sqrt{\beta_{0}/\alpha_{0}}\right)$.

-To summarize, we have shown that QZE is capable of enhancing the entanglement of the state $(\alpha|11\rangle + \beta|00\rangle)|0,0\rangle$ ($\alpha >\beta$).
+To summarize, we have shown that QZE can be used as a tool to inhibit entanglement dynamics in the context of double Jaynes-Cummings model.
+We also show that Zeno-like measurements are capable of enhancing (conditionally) the entanglement of the state $(\alpha|11\rangle + \beta|00\rangle)|0,0\rangle$ ($\alpha >\beta$) and apply this procedure to avoid sudden death observed in other calculations \cite{art19}.
 Entanglement freezing is possible for all the others Bell states, however not the enhancement.
-Also surprisingly is the fact that the sudden death, observed in other calculations \cite{art28}, can be avoided by a single measurement.

 The authors acknowledge financial support by CNPq.